 Riomaggiore's importance can be detected by the fact that it is relatively big (only Monterosso is bigger), and that it hosts a certain number of services, nowadays mostly connected with the presence of the National Park (which has here its headquarters); by the train station, a particularly welcoming visitor centre will also help you find your way around the Cinque Terre.

 Having said that, Riomaggiore is quite interesting in its own right.
 Unlike Monterosso, it doesn’t have major monuments (even though the main church is not devoid of interest, and there are also the remains of a castle in the high part of the village, from which impressive views are commanded), but its strength lies in the striking beauty of its setting – something that you would not guess from the train station.

 Riomaggiore is basically a cascade of old houses, all tightly clustered around a tiny natural harbour carved out in between the rocks.
-Buildings are tall, as in Medieval times the lack of space was compensated for by constructing as high as possible (and if you have visited Genoa, you will likely be already familiar with this principle); the houses are also multi-coloured, and often bear frescoed façades, in the typical Ligurian style (below, an image of Riomaggiore's old houses).
+Buildings are tall, as in Medieval times the lack of space was compensated for by constructing as high as possible (and if you have visited Genoa, you will likely be already familiar with this principle); the houses are also multi-coloured, and often bear frescoed façades, in the typical Ligurian style (in the second picture above, an image of Riomaggiore's old houses).